Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new things, and lots of DIY.

 All recipe links/photos are shared with permission from the individual food bloggers.

 This recipe had me at "healthy!"
 I'm a sucker for pasta, especially fettuccine alfredo.
-But this is even better because it's a lower calorie version.
-Sign me up!
+But this is even better because it's a lighter meal, which is great for warmer weather.
 We pair this meal with a side salad, and the kids eat it within minutes (they must take after their mom!)

 This is such an interesting combination and very tasty.
 The kids love apple slices, so this recipe caught my eye.
 Plus, cheese!
 I could add cheese to anything and the kids would be happy.
 This is a great recipe to make when you're strapped for time in the evenings.

 This is a great way to use a seasonal veggie!
-We received an added bonus when my grandpa gave us a bundle of asparagus from his garden.
+Asparagus starts popping in the spring, so it's a bonus if you can find some freshly picked.
 This recipe includes eggs, so it is a good way to include protein in our diet.
 The kids aren't fans of asparagus (but neither was I as a child).
 However, I love it now!